USKhokhar/devoss/CONTRIBUTING.md

 If you are contributing in the form of documentation and blogs, follow these steps and for a more detailed overview of contributing as posts, refer the [Getting Started with devoss](https://www.devoss.tech/posts/getting-started-with-devoss) post, which takes you to detailed, step-by-step procedure of adding/editing posts on devoss:

-1. Install the `devoss-cli` globally on your system by running the following command:
+1. In the root of your local `devoss` directory, open the terminal and run:

     ```bash
-    npm install -g devoss-cli
+    npm run new-post
     ```

-2. Once installed, run the following command in the `devoss` directory:

-    ```bash
-    npx devoss-contribute
-    ```

-    Answer the prompted questions to create the frontmatter for your markdown file.
+2. Answer the prompted questions to create the frontmatter for your markdown file.

 3. After running the command, a markdown file with the proper frontmatter will be created.
 Use your preferred code editor to start writing the content in the file.